CytoidCommunity/Cytoid-wiki/docs/en/charting/audio.md

 # Audio editing

-Cytoid supports the music offset.
-However, you still should set it to "0" because we can maximize the compatibility with chart editors.
-Moreover, if your song starts before 0.9 seconds, this might be a big problem in your chart.
-That's why you should edit the audio file(s) before charting.
+Cytoid supports the `music_offset` parameter.
+However, you still should set it to "0" while charting so we can maximize the compatibility with chart editors.
+Moreover, if your song starts before 0.9 seconds, this might be a big problem for your chart.
+That's why you should always edit the audio file(s) before charting.

-## You might need
+## You will need

-An audio editor - we will use Audacity in this article.
+- An audio editor - we will use [Audacity](https://www.audacityteam.org/) in this article.
-The audio file of the song you want to chart.
+- The audio file of the song you want to chart.

 ## Editing your audio file(s)

 ### Importing the file into Audacity

-You can go to File --> Import --> Audio or use "drag and drop" method.
+You can go to File --> Import --> Audio or use the "drag and drop" method.

 ### Editing your audio file(s)

-:::tip TIP
+::: tip INFORMATION
 We will use "Marry me, Nightmare" by t+pazolite as an example for this article.
 :::